By Eric Bright

-He said, “I know that you tried to do this in the form of reasoned argument but, in my opinion, amongst your good arguments, you show much of the zeal, confirmation bias and misrepresentation that you seem to perceive and hate in the arguments of ‘mystical’ minds.”
+He said, “I know that you tried to do this in the form of reasoned argument but, in my opinion, amongst your good arguments, you show much of the zeal, confirmation bias, and misrepresentation that you seem to perceive and hate in the arguments of ‘mystical’ minds.”

 In here, either I am right or I am wrong.
-There is no middle ground and you and him would need to try hard to convince me that I can be both right and wrong in the same sense and at the same time, or nor right or wrong for that matter.
+There is no middle ground and you and he would need to try hard to convince me that I can be both right and wrong in the same sense and at the same time, or nor right or wrong for that matter.

 The issue with this is that there would be no way for me to be right, and at the same time for me to sound not like a zeal to my opponents.
 My opponents do not look like zeal to me by the way.
 They either do not know what they are talking about and still talk about something, in which case they are ignorant.
 Or, they know that they are wrong and still insist on what they wish to be true, in which case they are insane (or a politician).
 Or they are right in what they are saying but they are awfully incapable of even beginning to communicate their “knowledge,” in which case they are not competent.

-Writing thousand pages to explain something and still being in the first square is not explaining in any sense.
+Writing a thousand pages to explain something and still being in the first square is not explaining in any sense.
 So, if you want to refer me to Augustine and other like-minded fellows, that’s fines.
 But, their “arguments,” if we can ever call them so, have been dissected countless number of times and their flaws have been discovered, documented, and taught in schools for ages.
 There is nothing that my opponents have said that has not been decisively invalidated so far.

 So, am I going to say that because my opponents were and are wrong, then I am right?
 Certainly not.
 My position is not one that I need a proof for.
 Mine is a default position of a newly born baby.
 The burden of proof is on the one who claims to know that there exists something that’s called Invisible Pink Unicorn.

 Whatever I say about my opponents would fall under those categories that I mentioned above, and how do you think I would be received then?
 With open arms?
 Of course not.
-Even if someone comes to me and says that, ‘Hey Eric, you know what, you are either an idiot, a lunatic, or both’, then I would be upset and would ask for further explanations.
+Even if someone comes to me and says that ‘Hey Eric, you know what, you are either an idiot, a lunatic, or both’, then I would be upset and would ask for further explanations.
 I might even resist admitting the validity of his categories in the first place.
 But, what if, and I say it again, what if the things that I believe, or a thing that I believe, is false and I learn about it?
-At first I am only ignorant.
+At first, I am only ignorant.
 Or I was, before the new discovery.
 Then, it becomes something beyond that.
 Depending on how I would deal with the new information, I might even be justly labeled as insane.

 So, I don’t insist on everyone-is-insane-but-me.
 There are many cases that people just happened not to know the falsehood of their beliefs.
 That’s still fine.
-But, the problem begins when they start protecting themselves from learning about the truth of the matter, or learning about why a certain belief is false.
-Don’t call them insane then.
-That’s fine too.
-However, I have a very hard time to understand how/why that can be called sane either.
+But, the problem begins when they start protecting themselves from learning about the truth of the

 The friend I was discussing these issues with got back to me with the following lines: